NavKaur18/FirstRepo/README.md

 ## How to run the project?

-Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.
-Install all the libraries mentioned in the requirements.txt file with the command pip install -r requirements.txt Get your API key from https://www.themoviedb.org/.
-(Refer the above section on how to get the API key) Replace YOUR_API_KEY in both the places (line no. 35) of app.py file and hit save.
+2. Install all the libraries mentioned in the [requirements.txt]file with the command `pip install -r requirements.txt`
+3. Get your API key from https://www.themoviedb.org/.
+(Refer the above section on how to get the API key)
+3. Replace YOUR_API_KEY in **both** the places line no. 35) of `app.py` file and hit save.
-Open your terminal/command prompt from your project directory and run the file app.py by executing the command python streamlit run app.py.
+4. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
-Go to your browser and type http://127.0.0.1:5000/ in the address bar.
+5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
-Hurray!
+6. Hurray!
 That's it.

 ## Similarity Score :